Divya-ucm/Assignment3/README.md

 -->and then defined the function inorder to show the details of an employee -->And then declared the fulltime employee class inorder to inherit the class properties bu using the super method inorder to intiliaze them.
--->Then declared the main function inorder to call the functions by giving the values to the variables. here is the output of the code:
+-->Then declared the main function inorder to call the functions by giving the values to the variables.
+Here is the output of the code:
 <img width="648" alt="image" src="https://user-images.githubusercontent.com/122486644/214762424-195affce-623e-4a83-bd27-cac7dcd17e7a.png">

 The count of an employee is             : 4
 Average salary of an employee is: 148750.0